AbenezerD1/Program-4/design.md

   * Contains the first name and last name of the major actor
   * Contains the month of release of the movie
   * Overloads and overrides the comparison operators \== and \!=
-  * Overloads and ovverides the output operator
+  * Overloads and overrides the output operator

 ### Customers:
 * **CustomerTable**